Artisan-Lab/RULF/src/bootstrap/README.md

 The script accepts commands, flags, and arguments to determine what to do:

 * `build` - a general purpose command for compiling code.
-Alone `build` will bootstrap the entire compiler, and otherwise arguments passed indicate what to build.
+Alone, `build` will bootstrap the entire compiler, and otherwise, arguments passed indicate what to build.
 For example:

   ```
   # build the whole compiler
-  ./x.py build
+  ./x.py build --stage 2

   # build the stage1 compiler
-  ./x.py build --stage 1
+  ./x.py build

   # build stage0 libstd
-  ./x.py build --stage 0 src/libstd
+  ./x.py build --stage 0 library/std

   # build a particular crate in stage0
-  ./x.py build --stage 0 src/libtest
+  ./x.py build --stage 0 library/test
   ```

-  If files are dirty that would normally be rebuilt from stage 0, that can be overridden using `--keep-stage 0`.
+  If files that would normally be rebuilt from stage 0 are dirty, the rebuild can be overridden using `--keep-stage 0`.
 Using `--keep-stage n` will skip all steps that belong to stage n or earlier:

   ```
-  # keep old build products for stage 0 and build stage 1
+  # build stage 1, keeping old build products for stage 0
-  ./x.py build --keep-stage 0 --stage 1
+  ./x.py build --keep-stage 0
   ```

 * `test` - a command for executing unit tests.
-Like the `build` command this will execute the entire test suite by default, and otherwise it can be used to select which test suite is run:
+Like the `build` command, this will execute the entire test suite by default, and otherwise, it can be used to select which test suite is run:

   ```